 Natural Language Processing

-This course provides a comprehensive introduction to natural language processing (NLP).
+Assumed knowledge: Basic concepts in linear algebra, calculus, probability, and statistics.
+Programming in Python or similar language.
+Course description: This course provides a comprehensive introduction to natural language processing (NLP).
 It builds upon fundamental concepts in mathematics, specifically probability and statistics, linear algebra, and calculus, and assumes familiarity with programming. |

 4 |

-STADS705 |
+SDS7501 |

 Numerical Methods for Optimization

-The course delves into the world of optimization, linear algebra, and numerical methods, and is specifically tailored to machine learning and data science applications.
+Assumed knowledge: Basic concepts in calculus, linear algebra, and programming.
+Course description: The course delves into the world of optimization, linear algebra, and numerical methods, and is specifically tailored to machine learning and data science applications.
 It aims to bridge the gap between general courses in linear algebra, optimization, and numerical methods and the specific needs of data science practitioners.
 The emphasis is on understanding and using the underlying mathematical principles, including numerical techniques, rather than naively applying data science solutions. |

 4 |

-STADS706 |
+SDS7502 |

 Bayesian Statistics for Data Science

-The course introduces Bayesian statistical modelling and inference, focusing on computational methods such as Markov chain Monte Carlo (MCMC) and other simulation methods to aid in the analysis of both low and high-dimensional data sets. |
+Assumed knowledge: Fundamental course on mathematical statistics.
+Course description: The course introduces Bayesian statistical modeling and inference, focusing on computational methods such as Markov chain Monte Carlo (MCMC) and other simulation methods to aid in the analysis of both low and high-dimensional datasets. |

 4 |

 Applicants must provide their completed degree certificates and official transcripts when submitting their application.
 Senior-level students can apply initially with a copy of their official transcript and expected graduation letter and upon admission must submit the official completed degree certificate and transcript.
-A degree attestation from UAE MoE (for degrees from the UAE) or Certificate of Recognition from UAE MoE (for degrees acquired outside the UAE) should also be furnished within students’ first semester at MBZUAI.
+A degree attestation from UAE MoHESR (for degrees from the UAE) or Certificate of Recognition (for degrees acquired outside the UAE) should also be furnished within students’ first semester at MBZUAI.

 Submission of GRE scores is optional for all applicants but will be considered a plus during the evaluation.